 Sometimes referred to as block insurance, this is for landlords or flat management companies.
 You will need a different policy if you are the freeholder of the flat or a leaseholder.
 The building will need to be insured, and this should be covered by the owner(s) of the block of flats (the freeholder).

-This is a policy put together to cover all the different scenarios that come about through renting your property on Airbnb.
+A specialist policy to cover all the different scenarios that come about when renting your property on Airbnb.
 It’s not a standalone policy as it’s not one-size-fits-all with Airbnb, and so any policy will be carefully put together to cater for your situation.

 The clue is in the name!
 This cover is for any landlord with more than one property.
 Having a diverse property portfolio means you might have different rental arrangements across several different sorts of properties – any of those mentioned above.
 A multi-property landlord insurance policy will cover your entire portfolio, either in one over-arching single policy or spread across several policies for each individual property.